Tips for building an effective hospital brand

 How much time and how many resources have you spent on building your hospital's brand?
 In a highly competitive healthcare environment, hospitals must work to distinguish themselves from their competitors by constructing new facilities, offering the latest medical services, and recruiting the world's preeminent physicians in each field.
 But many hospitals and healthcare systems are also realizing that one crucial way to gain a competitive edge is to create a consistent brand identity throughout the marketplace.

-A study by Acrolinx, a content optimization software provider, found that only 19% of brands displayed consistent brand messaging in their marketing campaigns and across their websites.
+Only 25% of companies say they strictly enforce consistent brand messaging in their marketing campaigns and across their websites.
 Similarly, an analysis by Franklin Street, a healthcare brand consultancy, found that the average marketing campaign lasts for only 90 days.
 For example, oncology campaigns run during Breast Cancer Awareness Month (October), and cardiology campaigns start just before Heart Month (February).
 These marketing tactics are great for a few months, but maintaining a consistent brand requires you to create content year-round.

 Establish a strong brand identity

 Start by creating a brand vision board that identifies the qualities your brand embodies.
 Next, ask yourself: "What does my brand offer that others don't?"
 Understand why your customers and patients choose your brand and how your hospital is uniquely positioned to meet their needs.
 Through this exercise, you'll identify the key components of your brand's unique value proposition; use them to define your brand and craft your brand identity.